python-pillow/Pillow/docs/reference/ImageDraw.rst

     Draws the string at the given position.

     :param xy: Top left corner of the text.
     :param text: Text to be drawn.
-If it contains any newline characters, the text is split and passed on to mulitiline_text()
     :param fill: Color to use for the text.
     :param font: An :py:class:`~PIL.ImageFont.ImageFont` instance.
     :param spacing: The number of pixels between lines.